Some parts of this timetable will be updated as the competition progresses. Make sure to refresh your browsers after key moments, to stay up-to-date!

 Announcement of the 2 finalists and ‘lottery’ to see which team represents applicant/respondent.
 The questions to be mooted in the final will also be announced.

-Immediately after the final is an awards ceremony, with special prizes given for best written pleadings and for noted speakers from all stages of the competition.
+We expect that all teams will attend the final and support the finalists.
+Immediately after the final, an awards ceremony takes place.
+Special prizes are given (to teams from all rounds of the competition) for best written pleadings and for noted speakers.
 Prizes include internships at the Court of Justice, visits to the UK Supreme Court and Cambridge University, free-of-charge places on the British Law Centre’s Diploma in English Law & Legal Skills and book prizes.
-Every competitor receives a certificate signed by CEEMC President, Eleanor Sharpston KC.
+Every competitor receives a certificate signed by CEEMC President, Dame Eleanor Sharpston KC.

 Each participating country gets the chance to impress with their singing talents.
 Rumour has is that the judges may also be singing something…